 The Company's container lessees use containers for their global trade utilizing many worldwide trade routes.
 The Company earns its revenue from international carriers when the containers are on lease.
 Substantially all of the Company's leasing related revenue is denominated in U.S. dollars.
-Since all of the Company's containers are used internationally, where no one container is domiciled in one particular place for a prolonged period of time, all of the Company's long-lived assets are considered to be international with no single country of use and, therefore, it is not possible for the Company to disclose an accurate breakdown of its revenue by geographic market.
+Since all of the

-Notes to Condensed Consolidated Financial Statements-(Continued) June 30, 2010 and 2009
+Notes to Condensed Consolidated Financial Statements-(Continued)

+September 30, 2010 and 2009